whitneyburton/portfolios/students/1708-back/adrian-lara/20171108-adrian-lara-m2.md

 What would you like to do to contribute next module?

   I'd like to continue providing any help that I can to others.
 I'd also like to contribute more to organizations within Turing.
+I'm also committing to putting something in the Code Fair next inning.

 ## Self-Assessment Scores